-Facebook has recommended rules for how its independent oversight board will work, which is expected to make final decisions about objectionable content on the social platform.
+Facebook has announced an “independent oversight board” to make final decisions about content on the social platform.

-The move came as governments around the world continue to pressure social networking firms to crack down on hate speech and other extremist content.
+The firm has been in the spotlight in recent years over after the platform was used to post questionable content from certain groups.
+Governments around the world continue to pressure social networking firms to crack down on hate speech and other extremist content.